egnyte/ax/README.md

 After the above `go get` call, you will have a git checkout of the repo under `$GOPATH/src/github.com/egnyte/ax`.
 If you want to work on Ax, just fork the repo and update `.git/config` appropriately.

+To make sure you're building Ax with the approriate versions of its dependencies run:

+    dep ensure

 To run tests:

     make test